Donate

 If you have spent time as an in-patient in a hospital, it is the hospital's duty to arrange a discharge plan before you return home.

-The hospital should carry out a needs assessment to assess the level of care you need will need in order to cope at home safely.
-Although this will be co-ordinated by a hospital social worker or care manager, your local council's department should also be involved.
+The hospital should do a needs assessment to estimate the level of care you'll need in order to manage safely at home after you're discharged.
+This is usually arranged by a hospital social worker or care manager, but your local council's should also be involved.

-No one should be discharged from hospital until they have had this assessment.
+You shouldn't be discharged from hospital until you've have had this assessment.

 You remain the responsibility of the National Health Service (NHS) for six weeks after discharge, after which you become the responsibility of the local council's department.